Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The double power well-filtered dcpo

 \section{The double power well-filtered dcpo}

-During the study of monads, there has always been a problem worth thinking about: Given two monads with underlying functors $ S$ and $ T$ on a category $\mathbf C$, does $ T\circ S$ (or $ S\circ T$) still carry the structure of a monad?
-Until 1969, Beck introduced the concepts of \emph{distributive laws} and showed that the existence of distributive laws provides a sufficient condition for such a composition to form a monad \cite{beck}.
+In the study of monads, a question always worth considering is the following: given two monads with underlying functors $\mathcal S$ and $\mathcal T$ on a category $\mathbf C$, does $ \mathcal T\circ \mathcal S$ (or $\mathcal S\circ \mathcal T$) also carry a monad structure?
+In 1969, J. Beck introduced the concept of \emph{distributive laws} and showed that their existence provides a sufficient condition for such a composition to form a monad \cite{beck}.